-- The lanes of a BPMN models graphically show who performs which activities. - ◆ Each lane is named by the role or organization who performs the work.
-This role is called the participant of the lane. - The roles (or organizations) represented by the lane are modeled in an organization model - ◆ There should be a reference from the lane to a role or organization in the organization model.
+- The lanes of a BPMN models graphically show who performs which activities. - ♦ Each lane is named by the role, organization or system. - The roles (or organizations) represented by the lane are modeled in an organization model - ◆ There should be a reference from the lane to a role or organization in the organization model.